Home

 1. For each entry, what was the incident that caused you stress?

-2. What happened (describe in detail) and how did you feel as this occurred?
+2. Detail what happened and how did you feel as this occurred?

 3. How did you respond to the stressor?